 Since childhood I have been fascinated by astronomy.
 When I realised that I could use maths and computers to do fun things with astronomy, I knew I was hooked for life.
 I never grew out of it and now I am lucky enough to be a professional astrophysicist.
-As part of my role with Las Cumbres Observatory Global Telescope Network (LCOGT) I try to find novel ways to engage the public in science by using astronomy.
+As part of my role with Las Cumbres Observatory (LCO) I try to find novel ways to engage the public in science by using astronomy.
 This has taken the form of creating citizen science projects like Agent Exoplanet, interactive educational web apps like Star in a Box, and online community events like Show Me Stars and Asteroid Tracker.

 I co-chair the IAU task force for children and schools, under the guidance of the Office of Astronomy for Development (OAD).
 Our aim is to help people in astronomically developing countries to engage with and inspire children and teachers.

 Good science communication is very important, especially providing the most up-to-date news and discoveries in an easy to understand way.
 I am the education editor for Space Scoop which delivers the latest news about space in a language which is appropriate for children (and non-specialist adults too!).

 Currently I am working on how we make the LCO global telescope network exciting and accessible to a diverse audience, and what tools we need to make the most of its potential.
 What particularly concerns me is using the power of astronomy to inspire people who would not normally be interested in science (this being the main motivation for Asteroid Tracker).
 With LCO we have a unique opportunity to use cutting edge web technology to reach an audience who would not normally engage with science.

 Being a life long fan of Doctor Who, I’ve been delighted to give Science of Doctor Who talks in St Louis Science Center, National Museum of Wales (Cardiff) and to a variety of amateur science and science fiction societies across UK.